ProprioCS/Provia.Documents/Service Tickets.md

 ## Overview

-The Orion Operations modules encompass several different aspects of a typical dealer’s “operational” practices.
+The Provia Operations modules encompass several different aspects of a typical dealer's "operational" practices.
 These include:

-Receiving POs into one of the Dealer’s Warehouses, using Bins, with an improved interface over the default NetSuite Inventory Detail popup.
+Receiving POs into one of the Dealer's Warehouses, using Bins, with an improved interface over the default NetSuite Inventory Detail popup.

 An Expected Receipts Calendar, which shows both past and upcoming Receipts in a calendar view.

-A Work Orders sublist on a Sales Order, which allows you to see a list of that Order’s Work Orders, open them, and create new.
+A Work Orders sublist on a Sales Order, which allows you to see a list of that Order's Work Orders, open them, and create new.

 The ability to control all aspects of a Work Order, from the Type, to the number of Events and their Types, to the number of days the work will go on for.
 The Work Order interface utilizes the Requirements Engine for communicating the work requirements for the specific job.